-To work out the best mortgage deal, you should compare the rate during the initial term, but don’t forget to take the fees into account.
+To work out which is the best mortgage deal for you, compare rates during the initial term and remember to take fees into account, too.

-Make sure you think about what type of mortgage will be most suitable for your situation and what length of deal is appropriate for you, be that two years or 10 years.
+Make sure you think about what type of mortgage will be most suitable for your situation and what length of deal is appropriate for you, whether that’s two years or five years.

 Look into whether features like the ability to overpay your mortgage or switch deals without penalty are important to you.

-A mortgage adviser will be able to guide you towards products that fit both your situation now and your future plans, while offering you the best value.
+A mortgage adviser will be able to guide you towards products that fit your situation now, as well as your future plans.